WNBA great Maya Moore retires from basketball officially - WHIZ News

 She finished her career as the Lynx franchise leader in scoring average, 3-point field goals made (530) and steals (449) and finished second in total points scored (4,984), field goals made (1,782), assists (896) and blocks (176).

 “Maya Moore has forever left a mark on the state of Minnesota, the Minnesota Lynx franchise and the hearts of Lynx fans everywhere,” Minnesota Timberwolves and Lynx owner Glen Taylor said.
 “Maya’s accolades are numerous; her leadership and talent both fearless and inspirational set the foundation for the most exciting and historic championship run in the league from 2011-2017.
-While today culminates Maya’s basketball career, there is no doubt she will continue to impact the game we all love.
-We wish Maya all the best and will root for her always.”
+While today culminates Maya’s basketball career, there is no doubt she will continue to impact the game we all love.”

 Moore went 150-4 in her career at UConn.
 The two-time AP Player of the Year was a key part of the Huskies’ 90-game winning streak that was the longest-ever until the school had an 111-game run a few years later.